hleb-kastseika/vkb/README.md

-# vkb - script for vk.com competitions
+# vkb - bot for vk.com competitions

 Script allows you to automate the searching and participation in random reposts competitions in vk.com.